Small Business Energy Initiative

 If you own or work for a small business, it’s important to factor energy efficiency into your everyday operations.
 Why?
 Because energy is a top cost, often ranking behind only labor and rent as a portion of annual expenses.

-Energy efficiency puts money back into a small business owner’s pocket so he or she can redirect funds to where they are needed most.
+Energy efficiency puts money back into a small business owner’s pocket so they can redirect funds to where they are needed most.
 Today’s small businesses have the ability to immediately take smart and cost-effective steps to lower utility bills by 30 percent or more—without sacrificing service, quality, style, or comfort.
 IMT helps unleash this building efficiency potential through its Small Business Energy Initiative.

 Built upon a two-year foundational partnership between Northeast Ohio’s Greater Cleveland Partnership/Council of Smaller Enterprises (GCP/COSE) and IMT, the Small Business Energy Initiative arms local chambers of commerce and similar small business organizations with the necessary tools, knowledge, and guidance to help their small business members make changes that are good for buildings, good for business, and good for the planet.
-Funded in part by the U.S. Department of Energy (DOE), the Initiative works in partnership with a growing number of organizations across the country, including the Traverse City Area Chamber of Commerce in Traverse City, Mich., the Chapel Hill-Carrboro Chamber of Commerce in Chapel Hill, N.C., the Small Business Association of Michigan, as well as the Great Plains Institute and Lake Street Council in Minneapolis, Minn.
+Funded in part by the U.S. Department of Energy (DOE), the Initiative works in partnership with a growing number of organizations across the country, including:

 Smart Energy Efficiency Strategies that Work for You

-With the leadership of its partners, the Initiative offers the following:
+With the leadership of its partners, the Small Business Energy Initiative offers the following:

 - Free building energy audits